 What is the difference between oil based polyurethane finish and water base finish?

-Water based finish dries within two hours of application, cutting down on the wait time.
+Water based finish dries within four to five hours of application, cutting down on the wait time.
 However it costs almost three times as much as oil-based finish.
 It is also better to use on established wood floors instead of newly installed wood floors because it dries hard and can crack if the floor moves.

 Is there a standard procedure for removing existing game lines?